If you want a scapegoat, blame seventh grade science.

 I would blame wonder, though.
 I would blame discovery.
 I would blame a teenager finding a world full of grey had some green hiding in it, and that in that green was hiding red and yellow and blue and all the colors of nature.

-So, whoever you choose to blame, the end-product is an amateur wildlife photographer, birder, butterflyer (what else should I call it? butterfly-watcher doesn’t roll off the tongue), conservationist, and most importantly, explorer.
-Basically, me.
+So, whoever you choose to blame, the end-product is an amateur wildlife photographer, birder, conservationist, and most importantly, explorer.

 You can find me somewhere up a tree the majority of the time.
-Otherwise, searching my Project Noah account, taking a peek at my other blog, Saving MacRitchie, or simply looking for someone gesticulating wildly about white-bellied sea eagles to another person looking around wildly for the quickest escape routes can all produce similar results.
+Otherwise, take a peek at my other blog, Saving MacRitchie, or simply look for someone gesticulating wildly about birds to another person looking for the quickest escape route.